Philadelphia: Climate

-Within the Köppen climate classification, Philadelphia falls under the northern periphery of the humid subtropical climate zone (Köppen Cfa).
-Within the Trewartha climate classification, Philadelphia has a temperate maritime climate (Do) limited to the north by the continental climate (Dc).
+Within the Köppen climate classification, Philadelphia falls under the northern periphery of the humid subtropical climate zone (Köppen Cfa), while under the Trewartha climate classification, the city is classified as a maritime climate (Do) bordered to the north by the continental (Dc) zone.
 Summers are typically hot and muggy.
 Fall and spring are generally mild, and winter is moderately cold.
 The plant life hardiness zones are 7a and 7b, reflecting an average annual extreme minimum temperature between 0 and 10 F.

 Snowfall is highly variable.
 Some winters have only light snow while others include major snowstorms.
 The normal seasonal snowfall averages 22.4 in, with rare snowfalls in November or April, and rarely any sustained snow cover.
 Seasonal snowfall accumulation has ranged from trace amounts in 1972–73, to 78.7 in in the winter of 2009–10.
 (Note: See North American blizzard of 2009#Snowfall (December 19–20, 2009), February 5–6, 2010 North American blizzard#Snowfall (February 5–6, 2010), and February 9–10, 2010 North American blizzard#Impact (February 9–10, 2010).
 The February 2010 storms contributed to a single month record accumulation of 51.5 in.
 If no snow fell outside of February that season, 2009–10 would still rank as 5th-snowiest.
 See the Franklin Institute for a visual representation of seasonal snowfall.)
 The city's heaviest single-storm snowfall was 30.7 in, which occurred in January 1996.